International Endometriosis Patient Conference 2021 Coverage

 How to talk to your doctor about endometriosis

 The day continued with a presentation by Dr. Tracey Haas, a clinical instructor at the University of Washington School of Medicine, on how to talk to your doctor about endometriosis.
 “Go to the doctor with someone who knows your life and symptoms,” Dr. Haas said.
-She also discussed the importance of being organized and gathering as much information as possible beforehand about symptoms and medications, adding that it is important to have a plan if the doctor does not listen and to have a second or third opinion if necessary.
+She also discussed the importance of being organized and gathering as much information as possible beforehand about symptoms and medications.
+She added that it is important to have a plan if the doctor does not listen and to have a second or third opinion if necessary.

 Patients for Advocacy and Policy Change